 It’s the goal of your Virtual Mentors to make your online learning experience better.
 They accomplish this by:

 - Monitoring student introduction forums and reaching out to students that are new or nervous about online courses, making them feel welcome as well as offering their support.

-- Providing tips and resources to help you get the most out of Blackboard.
+- Providing tips and resources to help you get the most out of Blackboard and Canvas.

 - Continually looking for connections between students and ways to help you take charge of your own learning.

 - Guiding you to other WSU resources, such as Wellness, ASWSUG events, and more.